arunimb/GrandCanyonSAR_analysis/README.md

-This paper has 3 main parts: Experiments, LSTM and simulation
+# Code and data
+for the following paper
+A. Bhattacharya, S. Butail.
+Robot Movement Based Inference of Teleoperator State for Multi-robot Search.
+Complex & Intelligent Systems, 2025

 # Experiments
-- The data for the experiments can be downloaded from [Processed data](https://niuits-my.sharepoint.com/:f:/r/personal/z1776960_students_niu_edu/Documents/SARVR_Data?csf=1&web=1&e=VjOEob) and [Raw data](https://niuits-my.sharepoint.com/:f:/r/personal/z1776960_students_niu_edu/Documents/SAR_VR_experimentData?csf=1&web=1&e=536rSK)
+- The data for the experiments can be downloaded from (ask corresponding author for access) [Processed data](https://niuits-my.sharepoint.com/:f:/r/personal/z1776960_students_niu_edu/Documents/SARVR_Data?csf=1&web=1&e=VjOEob) and [Raw data](https://niuits-my.sharepoint.com/:f:/r/personal/z1776960_students_niu_edu/Documents/SAR_VR_experimentData?csf=1&web=1&e=536rSK)
 - The data folder contains subfolders for each subject, and the subfolders are organized as follows (example files and folders are represented):
 - **data** -> *parent data folder*